Mrugankakarte/Coursera-Projects/README.md

 ## Coursera Projects

-This repository contains all the projects from all the courses of Specialization.
+This repository contains all the Data science specialization projects